Encyclopaedia

 Water Quality: Lake water hardness essential.
 Optimal temperature 25-26°C (77-79°F), Ph 8.0 or higher.
 Oversized filtration is essential to quickly eliminate organic waste, to which it is very sensitive.

-Aquarium Reproduction: Maternal Mouthbrooder.
+Aquarium Breeding: Maternal Mouthbrooder.
 Circular spawning among the rocks (egg-spot method on the male's anal fin).
 The female will fast for 3-4 weeks with her mouth full (20-40 fry).
 Stripping is recommended only for commercial purposes.

 Risks and Diseases: Dental sensitivity.
 The use of cheap synthetic rocks or resins can irreversibly damage their tricuspid or bicuspid teeth used to "file" food, condemning the fish to starvation.